 To supplement the report, OREA has also created several other documents that help explain the formula and how it produces funding recommendations.
 Each document adopts a different format for explaining the formula, and provides the reader different methods for understanding how the formula works.
 These include a four-page brief, an infographic detailing the funding recommendation process created by the formula, and a one-page executive summary.

-We hope these document make the state’s outcomes-based funding formula for higher education more understandable and transparent.
+We hope these documents make the state’s outcomes-based funding formula for higher education more understandable and transparent.
 For any questions regarding the documents, please contact OREA at OREAmail@cot.tn.gov